 Should future project activities require the removal and relocation of any remaining cemeteries on the GAF Reservation, TVA will evaluate the potential impacts of these actions in a supplemental NEPA analysis.
 As there are no archaeological sites located in the landfill expansion area and footprints of the associated ancillary facilities (ammonia sensor tower, relocated communications tower, and the office complex area), and there are no NRHP-eligible historic architectural properties located within the viewshed of the proposed office complex area, the actions would have no impacts to NRHP-eligible archaeological sites or historic architectural properties.
+As the ash ponds and stilling ponds are constructed landforms from which native soils and sediments were removed, mixed, and compacted during construction, TVA does not consider these impoundments to have potential to contain archaeological sites.
+No archaeological sites are in the area located between Ash Pond A and the NRL that will be used as a laydown area.
+However, three historic cemeteries (Bailey, Hudson/Odoms Bend, and Unnamed No. 10) are located in this latter area.
+TVA will relocate these three cemeteries and will follow the same steps described above for the relocation of the Franklin, McCrary/McCreary, and Unnamed No. 4 cemeteries.

 Under Alternative B, TVA is also assessing the potential impacts associated with the component action of the construction and operation of a beneficial re-use processing facility.
 A specific site for the potential beneficial re-use processing facility has not been identified; however, based on the proposed facility attributes in Table 2-5, the facility would be preferentially constructed on previously disturbed industrial land and located in an area that is compatible with industrial land uses.
-The site would not be located in an area that contains previously-identified NRHP-listed or -eligible sites.
+The site would not be located in an area that contains previously identified NRHP-listed or -eligible sites.
 Therefore, development of a beneficial re-use processing facility on such a site would have no effect on historic properties.